nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   Use case ends.

 - 3a.
+The given meeting index is invalid.

+  - 3a1.
+OutBook shows an error message.

+    Use case resumes at step 2.

+- 4a.
 There are no contacts in the meeting.

   Use case ends.

-- 4a.
+- 5a.
 The given meeting index is invalid.

-  - 4a1.
+  - 5a1.
 OutBook shows an error message.

     Use case resumes at step 2.

-- 4b.
+- 5b.
 The given contact index is invalid.

-  - 4b1.
+  - 5b1.
 OutBook shows an error message.

     Use case resumes at step 3.

+**Use case: Mark meeting as complete**

+**MSS**

+1. User requests to mark a specific meeting as complete
+2. OutBook marks the specific meeting as complete
+3. OutBook updates the last contacted date of attendees to the meeting date

+   Use case ends.

+**Extensions**

+- 1a.
+The given meeting index is invalid.

+  - 1a1.
+OutBook shows an error message.

+    Use case resumes from the start.

+- 1b.
+The given meeting is already marked complete.

+  - 1b1.
+OutBook shows an error message.

+    Use case ends.

 _{More to be added}_